sto0750/project/ReadMe.md

 Now you neee to decide instances when the turn is switched.
 Here is the point where I came out with an idea of self.shooting_chance and self.moving_restriction.
 So I have set so that the turn automatically switches if one used all his movement and shooting chances.
 Besides that, I allowed to hit return key to manually switch turns.

-Between each turns, I made a show_between_screen
+Between each turns, I made a show_between_turns to show whose turn it is.
+Now as game goes on, it is time to decide who is the winner.
+One wins if the other player satisfies one of the two conditions : hp under 0 or position under the screen.
+(※Added an end screen)

 ## Citations
  - background image : "https://www.freepik.com/free-vector/arcade-game-world-pixel-scene_4815143.htm#query=game%20background%20pixel%20terrain&position=1&from_view=search&track=ais">Image by stockgiu